Rigging and Lifting · 2–5 min talk

 Key Hazards

-• Rope failure from sharp edges
+• Rope failure from cuts, abrasion, chemicals, or heat damage

 2–3 Minute Talk Script